tmickleydoyle/moonwalk/README.md

 $ moonwalk -path /Users/tmickleydoyle/Desktop
 ```

-_The path needs to be the absolute path to working directory._
+_The path needs to be the absolute path to the working directory._

 Example Output